Itheum/architecture-diagrams/live_whitepaper.md

 # Itheum Token <a name="tokenomics-1"></a>
-The “primary token” will exist on the Elrond blockchain (Note that this may be subject to change as we continue weighing the pros/cons of multi-chain adoption.
-As low transaction cost, high transaction throughput, and security are very critical for the trading of data; we continue to evaluate the best candidate blockchain for our "primary token".
+The native cryptographically-secure fungible protocol token of the Itheum platform (ticker symbol $ITHEUM) is a transferable representation of attributed governance and utility functions specified in the protocol/code of the Itheum platform, and which is designed to be used solely as an interoperable utility token thereon.

+$ITHEUM is a functional multi-utility token that will be used as the medium of exchange between participants on the Itheum platform in a decentralized manner.
+The goal of introducing $ITHEUM is to provide a convenient and secure mode of payment and settlement between participants who interact within the ecosystem on the Itheum platform without any intermediaries such as centralized third party entity/institution/credit.
+It is not, and not intended to be, a medium of exchange accepted by the public (or a section of the public) as payment for goods or services or for the discharge of a debt; nor is it designed or intended to be used by any person as payment for any goods or services whatsoever that are not exclusively provided by the issuer. $ITHEUM does not in any way represent any shareholding, participation, right, title, or interest in the Company, the Distributor, their respective affiliates, or any other company, enterprise or undertaking, nor will $ITHEUM entitle token holders to any promise of fees, dividends, revenue, profits or investment returns, and are not intended to constitute securities in the British Virgin Islands, Singapore or any relevant jurisdiction. $ITHEUM may only be utilized on the Itheum platform, and ownership of the same carries no rights, express or implied, other than the right to use $ITHEUM as a means to enable usage of and interaction within the Itheum platform.
+The secondary market pricing of $ITHEUM is not dependent on the effort of the Itheum team, and there is no token functionality or scheme designed to control or manipulate such secondary pricing.

+Further, $ITHEUM provides the economic incentives which will be distributed to encourage users to exert efforts towards contribution and participation in the ecosystem on the Itheum platform, thereby creating a mutually beneficial system where every participant is fairly compensated for its efforts. $ITHEUM are an integral and indispensable part of the Itheum platform, because without $ITHEUM, there would be no incentive for users to expend resources to participate in activities or provide services for the benefit of the entire ecosystem on the Itheum platform.
+Given that additional $ITHEUM will be awarded to a user based only on its actual usage, activity and efforts made on the Itheum platform and/or proportionate to the frequency and volume of transactions, users of the Itheum platform and/or holders of $ITHEUM which did not actively participate will not receive any $ITHEUM incentives.

-The primary token will have the token symbol $ITHEUM and the side-chain tokens (called Side Tokens) will have a prefix character in front of the token symbol to identify it (e.g. $mITHEUM, $bITHEUM).
-This "prefix design decision" is also subject to change as we want to ensure the best user experience (UX) for data trading and we may alter the design to have a single $ITHEUM token that has the same name across various blockchains (Similar to have USDC is called USDC across all blockchains).
+The “primary token” will exist on the Elrond blockchain.
+The primary token will have the token/ticker symbol $ITHEUM and the side-chain tokens (called Side Tokens) will have a prefix character in front of the token symbol to identify it (e.g. $mITHEUM, $bITHEUM).
+This "prefix design decision" is subject to change as we want to ensure the best user experience (UX) for data trading and we may alter the design to have a single $ITHEUM token that has the same name across various blockchains (Similar to have USDC is called USDC across all blockchains).

->The final decision on the “Primary Token Blockchain” will be announced before our Token Generation Event (TGE).

 ---